yoosofan/prezentprogramo/README.rst

 Prezentprogramo
 ===============
-Prezentprogramo is a tool to make impress.js_ presentations from reStructuredText.
-For a quick explanation, see the demo_.
+Prezentprogramo is a tool to make `impress.js <https://impress.js.org>`_ presentations from reStructuredText.
+For a quick explanation, see one of my `slides <https://yoosofan.github.io/slide/os/ps>`_ or check list of them https://yoosofan.github.io/slide/

 Based on `Hovercraft! <https://github.com/regebro/hovercraft>`_